Shanghai is finally 'reopening,' but the trauma of lockdown lives on - KTVZ

 For Henry Shi, a 30-year-old photographer who ventured out of his community on Tuesday afternoon, the first thing that struck him was the ambient noise of the city.

 As midnight approached, the atmosphere in Shanghai was one of joy and relief.
-Videos posted on social media show cars honking as they drive by, pedestrians chanting in celebration, and fences pulled down from gates and streets.
+Videos posted on social media show cars honking, pedestrians chanting in celebration, and fences — once used to constrain residents to their compounds — pulled down from gates and streets.

 As of Wednesday morning, most of the city’s 25 million residents are free to leave their communities, shops and office buildings can reopen, cars are back on the streets, and subway and buses are resuming services.